oliverdm/mod-elevator-panel/README.md

 ##### `valueMap` (property)

-An object that maps values to arbitrary strings for presentation purposes. (object, array, or JSON string)
+An object or array as JSON formatted string that maps values to arbitrary strings for presentation.

 ##### `eventDelay` (property)